 - The aid offered reflects your eligibility for fall and/or spring semester.
-We ask that you notify us if any of the following pertain to you: - You have not been offered aid for a semester in which you plan to attend, and you believe you are eligible. - You are enrolling for only one semester, but have received an aid offer for two semesters.
+We ask that you notify us if: - You will enroll in less than twelve credits.
+Your aid must be re-evaluated based on a change to your cost of attendance.
+Allow two weeks for us to review your file. - To be eligible for MOST TYPES of financial aid, you must be enrolled at UWM for at least six credits as an undergraduate or eligible non-degree student. - You have not been offered aid for a semester in which you plan to attend, and you believe you are eligible. - You are enrolling for only one semester, but have received an aid offer for two semesters.
 Undergraduate students who will graduate in fall must have any Direct Loan funds prorated.
 This means we will base the amount of Direct Loan ultimately offered on the number of credits you are taking. - Your career status will change during the academic year, (Example-undergraduate student for fall and graduate student for spring.) - You will not attend.
-Let us know if you plan to return and want to retain any aid.
-Otherwise, all undisbursed aid will be canceled 15 days after the beginning of the semester if you have not registered for classes or you are in an ineligible status.
+All undisbursed aid will be canceled 15 days after the beginning of the semester if you have not registered for classes or you are in an ineligible status.